 Experience: Catholic Academy of West Buffalo

 Philosophy: I believe that DOING is the way to learn Technology, hands on experience is the best way for students to master technology instead of technology mastering them.
 The purpose of the technology program at Catholic Academy of West Buffalo is to prepare our students for the future.
 That's a pretty tall order since it is widely believed we are training students for jobs that don't yet exist.
 There are basic foundations that are universal, however.
-We use one of the most popular productivity suites available, Microsoft Office.
-In first grade students are introduced to Microsoft Word, they are always so excited to see their name appear in a Wordart format.
+We use Google Drive which incorporates word processing, spreadsheets, presentation software, drawing/creativity software, and many others.
+In first grade students are introduced to Word Processing, they are always so excited to see their name appear in a Wordart format.
 By third grade students are inserting and formatting Word Art and graphics.
 We continue to build on those skills throughout the next few years.
-Additionally students create spreadsheets using Excel, create presentations using PowerPoint and learn to use the Internet as a research tool as well as safe, educational entertainment resource.
+Additionally students create spreadsheets using Google Sheets, create presentations using Google slides and learn to use the Internet as a research tool as well as safe, educational entertainment resource.

 Mitchell Kapor once said, "Getting information off the Internet is like taking a drink from a fire hydrant. " The aim for this year is to teach the students to use the information available on the Internet in a wise and discerning way.
 The student shouldn't drown trying to sip from the information available, and yet they must learn to decide which websites are reliable.
 To this end students in grades 2 - 8 will do more researching and writing throughout the school year.
 This will be integrated with Core Curriculum requirements.